 - 1 tsp Kosher Salt

 - 1 tsp Smoked Paprika smoked sweet paprika also works nicely

 If your chicken has not come pre-brined (see the post above for more details about this) and you’d like to brine your chicken which is the preferred method.
 In a large bowl or tupperware place raw chicken breasts and cover chicken breasts with lukewarm water.
 Slowly stir in 1/4 cup of Kosher Salt and then cover.
 You can do this early in the day and let it sit in fridge for up to 6-7 hours or you can do it as quickly as in just 20-30 minutes before baking.
 If chicken comes pre-brined skip this step because the chicken will be too salty.

 Oven Baked Chicken Breast:

 Preheat oven to 450 degrees.

 Remove chicken breasts from package or brine and pat dry with a paper towel.
-Place in a large bowl, add olive oil and spices.
-Rub spices and olive oil into meat very well with hands.
+Place in a large bowl, add oil and spices.
+Rub spices and oil into meat very well with hands.
 If using a spoon instead of hands, make sure it is distributed very well.